-Name-Surname Position No. of attendance / No. of meeting in 2018 1.
-Mr r.
-Padetpai Meekun-iam Audit Committee Chairman 9/9 2.
-Mr r.
-Virach Aphimeteetamrong Director 9/9 3.
-Mr r.
-Satit Chanchaowakun Director 9/9
+Name Position No. of attendance / No. of meeting in 2019 Mr. Padetpai Meekun-iam Chairman of the Audit Committee 7/7 Mr. Virach Aphimeteetamrong Audit Committee Member 7/7 Mr. Satit Chanchaowakun Audit Committee Member 7/7

-The Audit Committee reported its performance to the Board of Directors as a result of operation of the Audit Committee are as follows.
+The Audit Committee reported its performance to the Board of Directors every quarter.
+The key results of the Audit Committee's operation are as follows.

-- (1) Reviewing the Company's quarterly and annually financial statements for year 2018.
+- (1) Reviewing the Company's quarterly and annually financial statements for year 2019.
 It was agreed that they were accurate and reliable.
-They were duly prepared in conformity with the generally accepted accounting standards with sufficient and appropriate disclosure of information. - (2) Consider the internal audit plan and scope for the year 2018, covering significant risks as well as anti-corruption practices.
-And the adequacy of the Company's internal control system.
-It has recommended the management to improve the system and the shortcomings to be more concise and more appropriate. - (3) To review and give importance to the administration of good corporate governance in accordance with the laws relating to the business operation of the Company.
-It emphasizes the accuracy and completeness of information disclosed to all stakeholders fairly and equally, can be referenced and verified in a transparent manner. - (4) Review of Acquisition and Disposition of Assets Including connected transactions or transactions that may cause conflict of interest occurred in the year 2018, the transaction is considered as a normal price and conditions of business. - (5) To review the risk management system and anti-corruption corrupt practices in the year 2018.
-It recommended the management to improve the system and defects to be more concise and more appropriate. - (6) To review progress on various lawsuits in the year 2018.
-It is recommended that the management closely monitor the progress of the case with the concise and appropriate. - (7) Review the administrative process of the administration regarding clues.
-In the year 2018, no complaint was made through the notification channel.
+They were duly prepared in conformity with the generally accepted accounting standards with sufficient and appropriate disclosure of information. - (2) Considering the internal control system for the year 2019, covering significant risks as well as anti-corruption practices and the adequacy of the Company's internal control system.
+In this regard recommendations have been given to the management to improve and to correct all errors for more circumspective and appropriateness. - (3) Reviewing and attach importance to adhering to the good corporate governance in compliance with the laws relating to the business operation of the Company.
+It emphasizes the accuracy and completeness of information disclosed to all stakeholders fairly and equally, can be referenced and verified in a transparent manner. - (4) Reviewing of acquisition and disposition of assets including connected transactions or the transactions which might cause conflict of interests occurred during the year 2019, the transaction is considered as a normal price and conditions of business. - (5) Reviewing the risk management system and anti-corruption corruption practices during the year 2019.
+In this regard recommendations have been given to the management to improve and to correct all errors for more circumspective and appropriateness.

-- (8) To evaluate the self-performance of the Audit Committee, both individual and group, in the year 2018, to identify the strengths.
-Weaknesses and issues that need to be addressed.
-The Audit Committee has jointly considered the results of the evaluation and set up a way to improve the efficiency of the work in the next year. - (9) To consider the selection of the auditor and fix the remuneration of the auditor from the office of EY Company Limited to be the auditor of the company for the year 2019.
-To propose to the Board of Directors.
-To nominate Annual General Meeting of Shareholders for the year 2019 appointed Ms. Kamolthip Lertwitworathep, certified public accountant no. 4377, and/or Ms. Satida Rattananuruk, certified public accountant no. 4753, and/or Ms. Siriwan Nitamrong, Certified Public Account Registration No. 5906 of EY Office Limited, to be the financial auditor for year 2019 with the yearly audit fee of Baht 1,050,000 and the audit financial statements to present the Board of Investment (BOI) at Baht 100,000 per promotion certificate. - (10) Considering the internal audit plan and scope for the year 2018 as well as the human resource and staff quality development of the internal audit unit to be adequate.
-To be consistent and able to handle the workload of duties and responsibilities efficiently, effectively.
+- (6) Reviewing the administrative process of the administration regarding to whistle blowing.
+In the year 2019, no complaint was made through the whistle blowing channel. - (7) Evaluate the self-performance of the Audit Committee, both individual and group, during the year 2019, to identify their strengths, weaknesses and items that required improvement.
+The Audit Committee has jointly considered the results of the evaluation and determined the way to improve the efficiency of the work in the following year. - (8) Considering the appointment of the auditors and the audit fees from the EY Office Limited as the Company's auditors for the year 2020 and proposed to the Board of Directors for further approval at the Annual General Meeting of Shareholders for the year 2020 to appoint Ms. Kamolthip Lertwitworathep, certified public accountant no. 4377, and/or Ms. Sathida Rattananuruk, certified public accountant no. 4753, and/or Ms. Patcharawan Koonarungsri, certified public account no. 6650 of the EY Office Limited, whom are qualified to be the financial auditor of the listed companies as established by the Stock Exchange of Thailand and the Securities and Exchange Commission to be the financial auditor for year 2020 with the yearly audit fee of Baht 1,130,000 and the audit financial statements to present the Board of Investment (BOI) at Baht 100,000 per promotion certificate. - (9) Reviewing and considering to revised the Audit Committee's Charter to comply with the good corporate governance principles and proposed the revised charter to the Board of Directors for approval. - (10) Considering the internal audit plan and scope for the year 2020 as well as the human resources and staff skills development of the internal audit unit to be adequate in order to handle the workload of duties and responsibilities effectively.